berkeley-stat243/stat243-fall-2019/howtos/windowsAndLinux.md

 feature has to be enabled prior to installing Linux.
 There are two ways to do it.

-#### A) CMD Line
+  - **CMD Line**
     The simplest way to enable the Linux subsystem is through PowerShell.

-1. Open PowerShell as Administrator.
+      - Open PowerShell as Administrator
-2. Run `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
+      - Run `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
-3. Restart the computer
+      - Restart the computer

-#### B) GUI
+  - **GUI**
     If you don’t wish to use PowerShell, you can work your way through the control panel and turn on the Linux subsystem.

-1. Open the **settings** page through the search bar.
+    1)  Open the **settings** page through the search bar
-2. Go to **Programs and Features**.
+    2)  Go to **Programs and Features**
-3. Find **Turn Windows Features on or off** on the right side.
+    3)  Find **Turn Windows Features on or off** on the right side
-4. Enable the **Windows Subsystem for Linux** option.
+    4)  Enable the **Windows Subsystem for Linux** option
-5. Restart the computer.
+    5)  Restart the computer

 ### 2\) Install Linux Subsystem